FIRS Advert

 Dr. Salako Adeboye, the new Minister of State for Health, has a daunting task ahead of him in revamping poor hospital management nationwide.
 Here are the top 5 agendas he needs to urgently address:

-1. Improving Healthcare Infrastructure with the right clinical governance oriented personnel at the helm of affairs.
+1. Improving Healthcare Infrastructure with the right clinical governance oriented personel at the helm of affairs.

 Many hospitals in Nigeria lack basic infrastructure, making it difficult to provide quality healthcare.
 Dr. Adeboye needs to prioritize investments in hospital infrastructure, including building renovations and equipment upgrades.